ASBench: Image Anomalies Synthesis Benchmark for Anomaly Detection: Conclusion

 \section{Conclusion}

 We introduce ASBench in this paper, the first comprehensive benchmark for image anomaly synthesis, featuring 12 anomaly synthesis methods, 4 anomaly detection pipelines, and 5 industrial datasets across 4 key evaluation dimensions.
 Through extensive experiments, we have gained crucial insights into the performance of anomaly synthesis, including the discovery that no single method is universally optimal; the non-linear influence of synthetic data ratios, where higher proportions do not guarantee better performance; the weak correlation between conventional image quality metrics and downstream detection efficacy; and the notable performance boost from hybridizing complementary synthesis methods.
 On top of these findings, we present several intriguing future lines for image anomaly synthesis.
+For example, future work could focus on (1) designing anomaly synthesis methods with greater generalizability to balance diversity and realism; (2) developing adaptive synthesis strategies to optimize the trade-off between the quantity and quality of synthetic samples; (3) constructing novel task-oriented evaluation metrics that can reliably predict detection performance; and (4) systematically optimizing the combination and weighting mechanisms when hybridizing multiple synthesis approaches.